cbdevnet/ipmagnet/README.md

 Replace `SUPER_SECRET_PASSWORD` with a plaintext password of your choice.
 This should allow BitTorrent clients to access the tracking link without problems while preventing access to the web panel.

+### Deployment behind a reverse proxy

+Deploying ipMagnet behind a reverse proxy is possible, but it is very much an advanced use-case.
+To do so, make sure that the front-end server correctly sets the HTTP `X-Forwarded-For` header in the backend requests and overwrites it, if it is supplied by the client.

+To access the original client data instead of the reverse proxy address, change the references to `REMOTE_ADDR` before the hit insert statements in `index.php` with `HTTP_X_FORWARDED_FOR`.